It’s one of the most common questions people ask after getting started with red light therapy: How often should I actually use it?

 How Much Red Light Therapy Is Too Much?

-- The device you're using
+- The device you're using (some are far stronger than others)

 For optimal dosing, you'll want to know the exact dose of the device you're using as well as the area affected.
 You can find the doses many devices emit in our shopping tool.
 In that tool, you can see the review of the product as well, with independent third-party tested power output (measured in mW/cm2) numbers.